-Once stopped by police, Black and Brown people are more likely to face harassment, abuse, or physical violence.
-A good example is a law on the books in KCMO that allows police to stop someone with dirty bicycle tires.
+A prime example is a law on the books in KCMO which allowed police to stop someone with dirty bicycle or car tires.
 This type of infraction has no connection to safety, but provides an arbitrary reason to stop someone on the street.

 - Major Taylor Cycling Club of Kansas City